-In this paper, the dependent variable is identified as business competitiveness of the micro entrepreneurs.
-The internal motivation is considered as the mediating variables.
-In this respect, in [10] suggested that from a business perspective, sustainable competitiveness not only means acquiring material benefits.
+Past scholars such as [9] suggested that the primary motivations for starting a business are to increase income and a source of job security.
+They also proposed that these motivations for better income dominate the internal reward motivations which relates to independence and intrinsic motives.
+Furthermore, if entrepreneurs are motivated primarily by income potential, then increasing the profitability of business ownership should encourage more SME startups.
+Furthermore, in [10] suggested that from a business perspective, sustainable competitiveness does not only means acquiring material benefits.
 It also means the ability to maintain a competitive edge through continuous improvements and innovations that will distinguish their business from their competition.
-Business competitiveness can also be measured from the best possible management of resources (land, capital, and knowledge) and competence (skills, infrastructure).
+Business competitiveness can also be measured from the best possible management of resources (land, capitaland knowledge) and competence (skills, infrastructure).
 It is also important to improve the shortcomings of the business in order to achieve greater prosperity, higher living standards and employment.